Meet Leslie

 She is the founder of “C3: Connecting the Community for Change - Empowering the Next Generation of Leaders” - a program that teaches the civil rights history of South Carolina and builds bridges among students of diverse backgrounds.
 Leslie was selected to be on the International African American Museum's Interfaith Advisory Committee and worked as a board member for the Charleston and State League of Women Voters.

 Leslie serves on the Charleston Chamber of Commerce's Regional Policy Committee.
-She recently graduated from the Port Ambassador Program, is a graduate of the Riley Institute Diversity Leaders Initiative, Leadership Charleston.
-She was recently selected to join Leadership South Carolina.
+She graduated from the Port Ambassador Program, is a graduate of the Riley Institute Diversity Leaders Initiative, Leadership Charleston.
+She was selected to join Leadership South Carolina.

 Mom and Wife